vendasta/marketplace-documentation/docs/Guides/oauth2.md

 **Backend Clients**

 Clients running on a backend web-server will use their **client secret** for verification.
-Client secret generation is covered in the next section.
+Client secret generation is covered in _Step 2_.

 **Frontend Clients**